bleroy/lunr-core/README.md

 {
     builder
         .AddField("title")
-        .AddField("body")
+        .AddField("body");

     await builder.Add(new Document
     {
         { "title", "Twelfth-Night" },
-        { "body", "If music be the food of love, play on: Give me excess of it…" }, { "author", "William Shakespeare" }
+        { "body", "If music be the food of love, play on: Give me excess of itâ€¦" }, { "author", "William Shakespeare" },
         { "id", "1" },
     });
 });